manni8436/MS2-Project/README.md

 ## FEATURES

 ## FUTURE IMPLEMENTATIONS
-* to add a timer that counts to zero
+* To add a timer that counts to zero
-* scores which will keep track of the scores while playing
-* score board which will keep track of all the games been played and scores
+* Score board which will keep track of all the games been played and scores
-* reset/restart button
-* music in the background
+* Music in the background

 ## KNOWN BUGS
 1. While styling my page, I realised that my footer was a lighter colour then my header, upon looking into dev tools and to see if there is any issues,